 - d.
-Services which are to be provided to meet the care and support needs as described above All adults and children supported in the disability service have intellectual and physical disabilities and require a maximum or high level of support.
+Services which are to be provided to meet the care and support needs as described above All children and adults supported in the disability service have intellectual and physical disabilities and require a maximum or high level of support.
 All are totally dependent for all their care needs.
 Each child and adult has clearly defined needs including:

-- o Physical;
+- Physical;

 - Medical/Nursing;

 - Social;

 - Communication;

 - Emotional;

 - Recreational;